-The Enterprise Bank, Inc. (EBI) is an institution in motion.
+EBI is an institution in motion.
 EBI depicts a bank that is continuously moving/evolving to meet the demands of its clients and the market.

-Likewise, EBI ardently supports financial inclusion where its presence is apparent to clients from both the urban and rural areas, whether our entrepreneurs are micro or medium in scale, and whether their need for financial consumption is for business or personal.
+Likewise, EBI ardently supports financial inclusion where its presence is apparent to micro, small, and medium entrepreneurs in urban and rural areas for their financial need, both business or personal.